Friendr/spring-security-oauth/README.md

 Spring Security OAuth is released under the terms of the Apache Software License Version 2.0 (see license.txt).

+## Build `spring-security-oauth2` module and its dependencies

+To build `spring-security-oauth2` module and its dependencies and install into **local** Maven repository:

+    $ ./mvnw install -DskipTests -pl spring-security-oauth2 -am

+To build `spring-security-oauth2` module and its dependencies and deploy into **remote** Maven repository:

+    $ ./mvnw deploy -DskipTests -pl spring-security-oauth2 -am

 ## Samples

 Samples and integration tests are in [a subdirectory](samples).
 There